mhamdim7/GitHubers/README.md

 ## UX

-The app is designed with a very basic interface to provide a straightforward experience when searching for and viewing GitHub users.
-It incorporates error handling for various situations and loading states to indicate ongoing operations.
+The app is designed with a very basic interface and supports Dark and Light modes and adapting to Android themes' color palettes, it provides a straightforward experience when searching for and viewing GitHub users.
+It incorporates error handling for various situations and loading states to indicate ongoing operations,

+## Info

+The app manages errors like 403 due to query limits (60 queries/IP/hour) on GitHub's API.
+It continues to return errors until accessed from a different network or after one hour.